 - Edinburgh, UK – 19 hours

-If you’re comfortable with driving long distances then driving to Chamonix is not difficult, unlike most ski resorts the main routes of access do not consist of a windy mountain.
+If you’re comfortable with driving long distances then driving to Chamonix is not difficult; unlike most ski resorts the main routes of access do not consist of a windy mountain road.
 If you are coming from Aosta or Geneva, the motorway leading to the Mont Blanc tunnel brings you 1km from Chamonix centre where there is a short dual carriageway to Chamonix itself.

 The advantage of driving is space for luggage, being able to bring your own bikes and skis without any extra costs.
 Some families arrive with roof boxes and bike racks to bring everything they need.
 You then have your own transportation during your stay allowing you to get around the valley with ease.
 All the ski areas have dedicated parking that, apart from Brevent, are all free of charge, although they can get busy in peak weeks.